How to Make your Angular Responsive Web App Design?

 Now that we have understood the various principles to make Angular responsive and the benefits it provides, we should address how to create an Angular application responsive.
 Here are some of the industry-grade Responsive Angular techniques that can help you:

-Get familiar with MediaQuery and matchmedia
+Get familiar with MediaQuery and matchMedia

 MediaQuery and matchmedia are two of the most commonly used techniques for making Angular responsive.
 Media queries are not only limited to CSS, they are supported in all popular Javascript frameworks.
 The Window object establishes a function matchMedia that returns a response of type MediaQueryList.
 MediaQueryList extends EventTarget which means it can have listeners set up and receive events as well.